juliesymons/juliesymons/GettingStarted.md

 ### Actuators

 Actuators are *tensor fields* that are output from a *compute graph*.
 The *compute graph* sends out information or enacts side-effects through actuators, which are *tensor fields* that source external data streams such as consoles, video displays, speakers, databases, or files.
+Actuators are the complement of Sensors.

-what can we say about actuators
+what can we say about actuators - pipelined/unpipelined, special case for Color and Vector,
+* @param op The actuator opcode for this field.
+* @param source The scalar field driving this actuator.
+* @param update A user-supplied callback function that is provided an iterator over the actuator's new data.
+* @param resetHook An optional callback function that is called upon reset.

-which tutorial examples are relevant here
+which tutorial examples are relevant here - `libcog/sensors/ScalarSensorActuatorExample` defines an actuator to do blah. `libcog/actuators/ActuatorExample`

 ## Operators